 The environment function of Council is carried out in terms of the requirements of the Resource Management Act 1991 (RMA).
 This function requires the monitoring and reporting on the state of the Chatham Islands environment – its land, air, water and coastal resources; and review, at not less than 10-year intervals, of policy for managing the natural and physical resources of the Chatham Islands.

-Ensuring the ongoing involvement of the community in defining issues, developing policy and through to implementing best practice methods to manage issues, is an important part of the function.
+An important part of this function is ensuring the ongoing involvement of the community in defining issues, developing policy and implementing best practice methods to manage issues.

-At a Council meeting on 15 December 2017 the Chatham Islands Council resolved to make the Chatham Islands Resource Management Document partially operative on 31 January 2018.
+The Chatham Islands Council resolved to make the Chatham Islands Resource Management Document fully operative on 22 December 2020.

-See the decision documents, relevant to the development of the Chatham Islands Resource Management Document, below:
+See the decision documents, relevant to the development of the Chatham Islands Resource Management Document (CIRMD):